Skip to main content

 What are the Excel functions that allow you to perform these calculations, and where in the standard Excel spreadsheet are they located?

-This page titled 10.13: Video Activity is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.13: Video Activity is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?